overview/overview-docker/overview-proxy/README.md

 * HTTP requests on port 443: forwarded to `overview-web` and plugin containers, chosen by SSL [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) (domain name).
-* HTTP requests on port 80: `/.well-known/acme-challenge/` is forwarded to [ACME](https://hlandau.github.io/acme/) to supply free SSL certificates (via [Let's Encrypt](https://letsencrypt.org/).
-Other requests are redirected to HTTPS.
+* HTTP requests on port 80: these redirect to HTTPS.
+(Port 80 is used to generate SSL keys.)

 # Easy, Free SSL